-In 2021 we will be hearing more in-depth from our UK growers about their farming experiences, as they share their stories of using Revystar® XE.
+We will be hearing more in-depth from UK growers about their farming experiences, as they share their stories of using Revystar® XE.

 Find out more about Richard Budd and follow his RevYstory throughout the upcoming season below.

-Richard, of Stevens Farm (Hawkhurst Ltd) in Kent has been back on the family farm for 10 years now, having gained a degree in Botany at Nottingham University and worked in London as a wine broker, specialising in private client investment portfolios.
+Richard, of Stevens Farm (Hawkhurst Ltd) in Kent has been back on the family farm for 11 years now, having gained a degree in Botany at Nottingham University and worked in London as a wine broker, specialising in private client investment portfolios.
 Richard Budd’s business has expanded recently and he is now growing 1200 ha of arable crops from his base at Stevens Farm, Hawkhurst in Kent.

 In terms of environmental measures, Richard has taken areas such as field corners and woodland edges out of production.

 Richard has 500 ha of wheat in the ground.
 Drilling started on the 9th of October but was very protracted, with the drill finally put away at the beginning of December.
 He has Group 1s KWS Zyatt, Crusoe and Skyfall, Group 2 KWS Extase and Group 3 Elicit in the ground.

 “There is Septoria already in the crops- they will be treated accordingly.
 It will certainly be Revystar® XE at T1 and then we will see where we go.”

 The high cost of fertiliser has not impacted Richard as he had 500 t of old stock fertiliser and only needed to buy 100 t of nitrogen pre- Christmas to cover his needs for the season.